My Prague: 5 Spots for Night Photos

 A climb up the steps to the hill on which the castle sits gives way to a view of the Old Town and New Town along a stretch of the Vltava river.
 However, those who venture a little farther into the district are rewarded with scenes of cobblestone streets and the Castle and surrounding buildings bathed in warm yellow light.

-Public transport: Tram 22 to stop “Pražský hrad” (Prague Castle) or stop “Pohořelec”.
+Public transport: Tram 22 or 23, to stop “Pražský hrad” (Prague Castle) or stop “Pohořelec”.

 2. Letenské sady (Letná park)

 The giant metronome is at the same location where a giant statue of Stalin once loomed over the city.
 This green space can be easily reached from Old Town Square, and the almost 180-degree view stretches from Vitkov Hill through Old Town and across the bridges to Mala Strana and Petrin hill.